-Justuno is taking the EU General Data Protection Regulations (GDPR) very seriously and have created several tools, forms and processes to help you stay compliant.
+Justuno takes the EU General Data Protection Regulations (GDPR) very seriously and has created several tools, forms and processes to help you stay compliant.

-To better facilitate compliance, we have been implementing both product and non-product-related updates before the GDPR commences.
-Not only will these updates ensure our compliance, but they will also make it easier for all of our customers to comply.
-Below is the list of relevant updates we will be making:
+To better facilitate compliance, we implemented both product and non-product-related updates to ensure GDPR compliance.
+Not only will these updates ensure our compliance, but they will also make it easier for our customers to comply.
+Below is the list of relevant updates made.

 Note: In accordance with GDPR, as our customer, you can exercise your data subject rights by contacting firstname.lastname@example.org.

-While the purpose of these updates is to help our customers stay GDPR compliant without sacrificing usability of the platform, we suggest that customers consult an attorney if they have any questions about how the GDPR will impact their business.
+While our goal is to help our customers stay GDPR compliant without sacrificing usability of the platform, we suggest that customers consult an attorney if they have any questions about how the GDPR will impact their business.

-Going forward, we will develop the product with the GDPR in mind—this means an emphasis on flexibility in regards to data.
-We will announce GDPR-related changes on a rolling basis, so check back here for updates.
+We will continue to develop the product with GDPR in mind — this means an emphasis on flexibility in regards to data.
+We will announce GDPR-related changes on a rolling basis, so check back for updates.

-We have created a checkbox option in our promotion designer.
-This can be used for general terms of services or for more explicit consent regarding your visitors opting into your campaigns.
+There is a checkbox option in our promotion designer that can be used for general terms of services or for more explicit consent regarding visitor opt-ins.
 For more info on how to use this new layer click here

 Our Data Processing Agreement (DPA) offers contractual terms that meet GDPR requirements and reflect our data privacy and security commitments to our customers.
 Each customer processing personal data on behalf of EU/EEA individuals is now able to sign this agreement here.